radicalprogramming/brick-layer/README.md

 # Changing the Output
 You can change how your image appears by changing some settings at the top of the script.

+`HORIZONTAL_OFFSET`: Increase this to move your image to the right, decrease this to move it left.

-`HORIZONTAL_PLACEMENT_RATIO`: Increase this to move your image to the left, decrease this to move it right.
+`VERTICAL_OFFSET`: Increase this to move your image to the up, decrease this to move it down.

 `LARGEST_USER_IMAGE_SIZE`: Changes the size (in pixels) of the largest dimension of your image.